-FY23 income tax expense
+FY24 income tax expense

 Income tax expense is calculated using accounting principles and is included in our financial statements, published on our website.
 The accounting standards for superannuation funds require that income from investing activities be shown separately to member related activities.
-This is shown in the table below.
+This is shown in the table to the right.